Divergent States

 The podcast focuses on psychedelics, mental health, spirituality, and cultural implications, with episodes detailing topics such as the therapeutic use of MDMA for veterans, the legacy of the Shulgin family, and the evolution of the r/Psychonaut subreddit.
 Specific focus areas include community support, harm reduction in psychedelic use, and the intersection of science and spirituality in therapeutic contexts.

 No mysticism.
-No marketing.
-Just data, lived experience, and hard questions.
+No sales pitch.
+Just real conversations, harm reduction, and honest questions.

 Guests include Rick Doblin, Reggie Watts, Leonard Pickard, Anne Wagner, Hamilton Morris, and Rick Strassman.

-If you’re looking for reverence, this isn’t your show.
+If you’re looking for guru worship, this isn’t your show.

 New episodes every two weeks.